KatherineHaggai/BaseQuest/README.md

 Accept the winning submission when the proof satisfies the quest requirements.

 After a submission is accepted, the quest can be closed.

+Confirmed write actions are tracked for attribution.

+## Project Structure

+The repository contains the source code for the BaseQuest mini app.